marvinpac-it/velero-disaster-recovery-to-gke/README.md

 This repo was built using the [Provision a GKE Cluster tutorial](https://developer.hashicorp.com/terraform/tutorials/kubernetes/gke), containing Terraform configuration files to provision an GKE cluster on GCP.

+A Minio bucket is replicated into Google Storage using rclone.
+The replicated bucket is used as the backup location for the GKE deployed velero.

 ## Deploy GKE cluster
 ```
 # Deploy GKE cluster with terraform